KORabdi/Kino/README.md

 # Kino

-This is test Nette application where I made API for the future project.
+This is test API based on Nette which I made for mine future project.
 You can test is right now on demo website http://mojeapi.funsite.cz/

 #API:
 GET   - /translations - Out put is JSON response with translations data.